 Multiple factors influence personal and public health, some of which are within an individual's control and others that are not.
 These determinants broadly describe the personal, economic, social, and environmental factors that influence overall health.
 The Public Health Agency of Canada has identified a collection of health determinants including:

 - Income and social status

+- Education and literacy

-- Physical environments
+- Healthy behaviours

 - Employment and working conditions

-- Gender